ECCENTRIC: a fast and unrestrained approach for high-resolution in vivo metabolic imaging at ultra-high field MR: Results

-Quantitative image analysis shows that the correlation between the accelerated and fully sampled metabolic images is high (R $>$ 0.7) for metabolites that have a high SNR such as NAA, Cho, tCr, Glu and Ins, while metabolites of lower SNR such as Gln, GABA, GSH, and NAAG exhibit lower correlations (R = $0.4-0.7$).
-The error (CRLB) of metabolite quantification is below 20$\%$ for all nine metabolites, and it does not degrades with the acceleration factor except for NAAG and GABA, albeit it does not exceeds the 20$\%$ limit up to $AF=4$.
-The SNR shows only a minor decrease between $AF=1$ (SNR=17) and $AF=4$ (SNR=15), while the linewidth does not change.
-More detailed analysis is presented in the Table \ref{table:CRLB_SNR_FWHM_Conc_Healthy} and the following section.
+Quantitative image analysis shows that the correlation between the accelerated and fully sampled metabolic images is high (R $>$ 0.7) for metabolites that have a high SNR ($>10$) such as NAA, Cho, tCr, Glu and Ins, while metabolites of lower SNR such as Gln, GABA, GSH, and NAAG exhibit lower correlations (R = $0.4-0.7$).
+The error (CRLB) of spectral fitting is below 20$\%$, which indicates very high goodness-of-fit by LCModel software.
+The CRLB does not degrades with the acceleration factor, except for NAAG and GABA, although even in this case it does not exceeds the 20$\%$ limit.
+The SNR shows only a minor decrease between $AF=1$ (SNR=17) and $AF=4$ (SNR=15), while the linewidth does not degrade with acceleration.